SettleMint

 ConceptDescription

-FeedsDirectorySystem-level registry mapping (subject, topicId) to a feed contract address
+FeedsDirectorySystem-level registry that maps (subject, topicId) to a feed contract address.

 Feed types